Goalsum/TataruBook/docs/tables_and_views.md

 ## check_absent_price

 Normally this view has no records.
-If a record appears, it means that the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table is missing prices for certain assets that need to be used on certain dates, violating the constraint.
+If a record appears, it means that the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table is missing unit prices for certain assets that need to be used on certain dates, violating the constraint.